Generalising rate heterogeneity across sites in statistical phylogenetics: Applications

 In phylogenetic inference, the majority-rule consensus tree is the most widely used summary of the posterior distribution over tree space.
 As a summary of a sample of trees, it includes only those splits which appear in over half of the samples \citep[][]{Bry03}, here representing those with posterior probability greater than 0.5.
-For the analyses under models S1, S2 and S3, the consensus trees are shown in Figure~\ref{fig:s_consensus} in which the numerical labels represent the posterior probability of the associated split.
-To aid comparison, the trees are all visualised with the root at the midpoint of the bacterial branch.
+For the analyses under models S1--S3, the consensus trees are shown in Figure~\ref{fig:s_consensus} in which numerical labels represent the posterior probability of the associated split.
+To aid comparison, the trees are all visualised with the root on the bacterial branch.
 The consensus tree under S1 supports the three domains hypothesis, whilst models S2 and S3 yield eocyte trees, with eukaryotes emerging from within two archaeal clades: the Euryarchaeota and the TACK Archaea.
 As expected, there is a marked difference in our phylogenetic inferences as we move from the simple TN93 model (S1) to one which incorporates across-site rate heterogeneity.
 However, there is very little difference in the inferences obtained when extending the LASH model (S2) to the corresponding QuASH model (S3).
 Comparing the prior and posterior density for $\beta$ in Figure~\ref{fig:s_densbeta}, the posterior seems to support larger values for $\beta$ than the prior, which suggests a distribution for the quadratic coefficients $d_j$ that is more concentrated around zero.
+Indeed this effect is borne out in Figure~\ref{fig:s_densdj} which shows that the prior predictive density for $d_j$ at an unobserved site $j$ has a much longer tail on the right than the corresponding posterior predictive density, all of whose mass is concentrated in a small neighbourhood around zero.
 The data do not, therefore, provide much evidence that the QuASH transformation is necessary given a model that already incorporates across-site rate heterogeneity.

+In order to compare the fit of models S1, S2 and S3, we use the framework of posterior predictive checks \citep[][]{GCSDVR13} in which the basic idea is to measure the extent to which a model captures some data summary of interest -- a so-called \emph{test statistic} -- by comparing its posterior predictive distribution to the value that was observed.
+Typically the posterior predictive distribution is approximated numerically based on an MCMC sample from the posterior of the unknowns in the model by simulating replicated data sets in one-to-one correspondence with the posterior draws.
+If the model is able to capture adequately the aspect of the data summarised through the test statistic, the observed value should look plausible under its posterior predictive distribution.